[light]

 I thought I'd join up.
 Here's why, in a nutshell.
 Maintaining Miles Ahead is, on

 and off, a lot of work.
-I am happy to share the information gathered here -- with
+I am glad to share the information gathered here -- with

 the help of many others, I'll be the first to admit -- but when it is used commercially,